-Fair value of investment property represents significant judgment made by Group directors.
-Fair value is determined in accordance with IFRS 13 based on valuation report prepared by independent certified appraiser.
-Directors review valuation of investment properties at each balance sheet date and make sure that outcome of valuation at 31.12.2021, 31.12.2020 and 31.12.2019 are consistent and comparable.
+The fair value of investment property is determined in accordance with IFRS 13 based on a valuation report prepared by an independent certified appraiser.
+The directors review the valuation of investment properties at each balance sheet date and make sure that outcome of valuation at June 30, 2023 and December 31, 2022 are consistent and comparable.
+In addition, the Group's directors compare these external valuations to the internal ones and if necessary, modify them for future usage.